 A little about the Perito Moreno glacier

-The Perito Moreno Glacier is located in Los Glaciares National Park, in the southwest of the province of Santa Cruz.
+The Perito Moreno glacier is located in Los Glaciares National Park, in the southwest of the province of Santa Cruz.
 It was named after explorer Francisco Moreno, a pioneer who studied the region in the 19th Century.
-He then played a significant role in the dispute over the border between Argentina and Chile.
+He then played a significant role in the dispute over the border of Argentina and Chile.

 Due to its size and accessibility, Perito Moreno is one of the main tourist attractions in southern Patagonia.